mahuloq/JS-Practical-Components/README.md

         Learned how to make an accordion with closing and opening texts.
         Was not able to get glyphicon to work, used V, but letter doesnt seem to rotate

+7. Scrolling Progress Bar
+    Learned about some window quesry selectors, and about using debounce on functions that may interact or run too often.